-(For the record, before eating any food all babies - barring medical or developmental issues - should be sitting independently on the floor first, not just propped in a high chair.
+(For the record, before eating any food all babies - barring medical or developmental issues - should be sitting with minimal assistance on the floor first, not just propped in a high chair.
 Read more here.)

 Many of our Infant and Toddler Course clients have changed their child's high chair positioning and have noticed monumental improvement in eating - it really does matter!
 Watch the video below to learn more about why positioning is important, what ideal positioning actually is, and how to modify your child's chair to promote great stability and sitting dynamics.